 I also think it is fun to make summer rolls at home.
 The name is sorta misleading, since you can of course eat them all year around.
 They will also add a nice summer breeze to your plate if you enjoy them during the winter.
 You can team up and put all of your family members to work, everyone choosing what to put in their own roll.

-Let me know how you liked them! 💛
+Let me know how you like them! 💛

 - So fresh and light, but also quite filling and satisfying